auth10/auth10.github.com/_posts/2012-06-13-what-is-windows-azure-active-directory.md

 ### How is this all related to [Auth10](http://auth10.com)?

-[Auth10](http://auth10.com)'s mission is to help companies connect easily and securely applications in the cloud, on-premises and mobile with its employees, customers, partners and users.
-The industry has changed and is trending towards a federated standards-based identity as the most elegant and secure way to solve this challenge.
-Windows Azure Active Directory is a testament of that.
-However, there is a need for simplification and best practices and that's where [Auth10](http://auth10.com) can help.
+[Auth10](http://auth10.com)’s mission is to help companies easliy and securely connect applications in the cloud, on-premises and mobile with its employees, customers, partners and users.
+The industry has changed and is trending towards a federated, standards-based identity as the most elegant, robust and secure way to solve this challenge.
+Windows Azure Active Directory is a testament to that.
+However, there is still a need for simplification and best practices, and that’s where [Auth10](http://auth10.com) helps.